Alternative Names: None

 Tides: Can be dived at any state of the tide.
 Low water just means a longer walk across rocks and seaweed.

 Site entry/exit: From the parking layby, there is a small slip/slope on the left, which gives access to the shore.
 On the shore looking out is a mooring buoy with green boat usually attached.
-A direct bearing of south
+A direct bearing south (see picture below)

 Underwater directions: Simply head south out to chosen depth, choosing either left or right on the slight slope and north to return to the shore.
 Easy to do as a night dive for access also many areas along the shore to exit if the need arises or you miss the slip.
 Easiest as a HW dive as less far to walk over weed and rocks, however, little effect is felt this far up the loch even on very big spring tides as last weekend was.
 Suitable as a day or night dive with the highlights being all 3 types of sea pen, huge fireworks anemones, little cuttlefish, stout-bobtail squid, red and tub gurnards, thornback rays, dogfish and the usual array of crabs, flatfish and sea loch anemones.